Kinu Grinders

 If you had the freedom of choice, would you rather partake in a week-old coffee pre-ground with a burr grinder?
 Or would you rather have some coffee from a blade grinder?
 The answer is simple; even if you aren’t an avid coffee drinker.

 Besides, coffee is just coffee, isn’t it?
 However, there’s something richer and more fulfilling about freshly ground coffee.
-The same thing pulls you into a coffee shop every time you happen to pass.
+The same thing pulls you into a coffee shop every time you pass.
 If you want to enjoy the same experience from the comfort of your home, then a coffee grinder is a must-have item.

 The Benefits of Partaking In Freshly Ground Coffee